 What is the difference between YA and adult literature?
-One theory, in YA, characters are discovering and pushing boundaries to discover themselves, in adult lit, characters tend to be constrained by those limits and are living within them.
+One idea: in YA, characters are discovering and pushing boundaries to discover themselves, in adult lit, characters tend to be constrained by those limits and are living within them.

+For Fiction: Limit your location to Children's Young Adult Fiction under location on the left side of the screen.
 All YA Fiction will have call numbers starting PZ7.5 and then the first four letters of the author's name.

-YA non-fiction is located throughout the children's collection, find the general call number area for your topic, and head over there to pick out the best books for your age group.
+For Nonfiction: YA non-fiction is located throughout the children's collection, find the general call number area for your topic, and head over there to pick out the best books for your age group.